 My name is Kris Grenier, but you can call me Rainbow Dash.
 Hundreds of people already do.

-I hope you enjoy the stories of my adventures – and my adventure-inspired art.
-If you’d like to get in touch with me about my blog, the trail, my fiber art, or life in general, please feel free to contact me.
-I welcome commissions and studio visits, and I love sharing my passion for fiber art by teaching workshops and classes.
+I hope you enjoy looking around the virtual studio and reading some of my stories from the trail.
+If you’d like to get in touch with me about my artwork, a commission request, my blog, or the trail, please feel free to contact me.

 p: +1 (859) 954-2383